dagger/dagger/RELEASING.md

 > not the implementation.
 If you ever had to migrate from Chef/Puppet to
 > Ansible/Terraform, you know what it was like to migrate the implementation.

+## Workflow for releases off non-main branch

+Currently, some of the steps here vary depending on whether we are running a release off of `main` vs. off of a separate branch.

+They are marked with 🚨 in the steps below.

+We do this process when we need to do a patch release but don't want to include every commit that has been merged to `main` since the last release.

+In the long term we should strive to make the process the same regardless of the branch we are releasing off of, but for now, we need to be aware of the differences.

 ## 🚙 Engine + 🚗 CLI ⏱ `30mins`

 > [!WARNING]